|

 Cycle climbing towards Maximum again and there were several good displays

-during 2024 although some were denied because of cloud
+during 2024 & 2025 although most were denied because of cloud

 Tomnaverie Stone Circle near Tarland